 - Publish articles as native content as it promotes your expertise on the given subject matter.

 It is a good idea to include LinkedIn prospecting tools in your campaigns.
-Many of the tools allow you to automate the repetitive and administrative parts of prospecting, so you can focus on delivering a personalized, human experience in sales interactions.
-Plus, you can use LinkedIn automation tools to automate your messages, scale your productivity, and secure more leads.
+Many tools allow you to automate the repetitive and administrative parts of prospecting, so you can focus on delivering a personalized, human experience in sales interactions.
+Plus, you can use the best LinkedIn automation tools to automate your messages, scale your productivity, and secure more leads.